GrinonBarrett/Taksidos/Extras/Magic Weapons.md

 Wand
 Uses [Prcp]. *When used, a beam of energy is fired at the foe, inflicting a sonic attack.
 It sounds like a phantasmal voice is singing when used.
 If name is known, user cannot gain Spell Sickness from this weapon*.

+**Siphoning Sabre** (*unique*)
+$8,500 , 3 lbs.
+Longsword
+A light sword that never seems to stain.
+If the sabre inflicts the killing blow against a creature which has a maximim hitpoints of at least 2, *user recovers a single hitpoint*.

 **Sormreir** (*unique*)
 $1,225 , neg.
 Broadhead Arrow